 A very rough idea of what features are included on each is in the table below.

 As you’re probably aware, there’s various editions of each watch out there, the most obvious bundle differences being:

-This means the watch can monitor your heartbeat As well as being a useful reading in its own right, this also enabled accurate calculations such as calories burned etc. In these latest versions of watches, the HRM (Heart rate Monitor) is integrated into the watch (in previous models it’s been a separate strap you have to wear).
+This means the watch can monitor your heartbeat.
+As well as being a useful reading in its own right, this also enables accurate calculations such as calories burned etc. In these latest versions of the watches, the HRM (Heart rate Monitor) is integrated into the watch (in previous models it’s been a separate strap you have to wear).

 This means the watch can store music that you can listen to on the go.
 Some Music packs also include bluetooth (wireless) headphones.